yaseenit7/Network-Sweep-Scan/README.md

 # Network-Sweep-Scan
-Hello there,
+Hi there,

-It feels great to contribute a tool or script to Ethical Hackers and Security Researchers Community as a gesture of gratitude for being used lot more free stuff from the community.
+I am very delighted to contribute my own developed Network-Sweep-Scan script tool to Ethical Hackers, Security Researchers and Infosec communities out there as a gesture of gratitude for being used lot more free stuff from communities.
 No gesture is too small when done with gratitude.
-I am delighted to contribute my own developed Network Sweep Scan script which scans for the live hosts on a network.
-It provides a list of ip address of live hosts and faster results as it does not do any port scanning
+The script scans the network and provides faster results with a list of ip addresses of live hosts as it does not perform any port scanning.
+In short, it's only a host discovery script.

-Download the script from GitHub repository https://github.com/yaseenit7/Network-Sweep-Scan
+You can download it from GitHub repository https://github.com/yaseenit7/Network-Sweep-Scan

 Usage: ./networksweep.sh <Your-Network/24>

-It gives you the output on the terminal as well as in 'livehosts.txt' file.
+It gives the result on the terminal as well as in 'livehosts.txt' file.